muralikrishna-cec/StaticWeb/README.md

 # 🌐 Static Web Page – MCA 1st Semester Web Programming Lab

-This project is a ** static web page** created as part of the MCA 1st Semester Web Programming Lab.
-The page is designed using **HTML and CSS only**, without any JavaScript or dynamic backend logic.
+This project is a ** Static Web Page** created as part of the MCA 1st Semester Web Programming Lab.
+The page is designed using **HTML and CSS only** .

 🔗 **Live Demo:**
 [Click here to view the web page](https://muralikrishna-cec.github.io/StaticWeb/)